 Artists Dr Anton Hasell, Dr Louiseann King, Kristian King, Elise Sheehan, Kirsty Macafee, Katheryn Leopoldseder and film maker Arie Gorie have explored themes of memory, devotion, love and loss to commemorate this moment in the history of our city and the people who claimed this public space for private ritual.
 To preserve each devotional artefact for posterity, the 20,000 locks have found new life in the diverse forms of a harmonic bell made from 120 kgs of Love-locks, a large necklace inspired by the convict coin traditions, slip-cast porcelain locks, brooches and sculptures.

 Artists and artworks

-2. Dr Louiseann King (artist), Daylesford, Victoria: smelted many locks to cast a text sculptural piece which reads ‘Always Forever’, paying homage to the two most predominant words engraved upon the original love locks.
+2. Dr Louiseann King (artist), Daylesford, Victoria: a sculptural work embodying the two most prominent words engraved upon the love locks – ‘Always’ and ‘Forever’.

-5. Elise Sheehan (jeweller and artist), Melbourne: making concrete sculptural pieces out of dust particles filed down from the locks.
+5. Elise Sheehan (jeweller and artist), Melbourne: sculptural pieces out of dust particles filed down from the locks.

 Limited edition Memento:

-Kristian King and Dr Louiseann King (furniture designer/artist), Daylesford, Victoria: The love locks themselves will be used to create a series of 100 heart-shaped objects that can be worn on the body as a brooch/pendant.
+Kristian King and Dr Louiseann King (furniture designer/artist), Daylesford, Victoria: The love locks themselves have been used to create 100 heart-shaped sculptural objects for contemplation, decoration and celebration.

-The exhibition will be on view from 8-21 August 2016 at Melbourne Town Hall, Corner of Little Collins and Swanston Street, 90–130 Swanston St Melbourne, Australia.
+The exhibition will be on view 12pm–6pm every day from 8-20 August 2016 at Melbourne Town Hall, Corner of Little Collins and Swanston Street, 90–130 Swanston St Melbourne, Australia.